-Currently, I am trying to unravel the G-value paradox in plants, and trying to discover the mechanisms by which plants (and other eukaryotes) produce complexity while having a limited set of genes.
-These mechanisms are expansions of the classical Central Dogma, and I want to use them to "fine-tune" plant metabolism.
+Currently, I am studying the mechanisms by which plants (and other eukaryotes) produce complexity while having a limited set of genes.
+These “post-genetic” mechanisms (RNA splicing, protein phosphorylation and extra-chromosomal circular DNAs) are expansions of the classical Central Dogma, and my research suggests they’re an important part of how plants adapt to changing environments.

 A new full-length circular DNA sequencing method for viral-sized genomes reveals that RNAi transgenic plants provoke a shift in geminivirus populations in the field